CourseBit/Inkstand/README.md

 ## Release Date

-Inkstand is developed in my free time, however I plan on releasing a beta version of Inkstand in **November 2015**.
+Inkstand is developed in my free time, however I plan on releasing an experimental version of Inkstand in **November 2015**.
+If this project gains traction and receives more help, versions will be more robust and frequent.

- - Version 0.5: November 2015 **Alpha**
+ - Version 0.1: November 2015
- - Version 1.0: May 2016 **Beta**
+ - Version 0.2: May 2016
- - Version 1.5: TBD
+ - Version 0.3: TBD

 ## Goals